Provisioning a Secret to Your K8s Cluster

 helm show values akeyless/akeyless-secrets-injection > values.yaml

-• Set AKEYLESS_ACCESS_ID to the access ID of the authentication method that has access to the secret.
+• Set AKEYLESS_ACCESS_ID to the Access ID of the Auth Method with access to the secret.

-• Optional AKEYLESS_CRASH_POD_ON_ERROR upon any failure, a pod that tries to fetch a secret and fails will crash.
+• Optional AKEYLESS_CRASH_POD_ON_ERROR Upon any failure, a pod that tries to fetch a secret and fails will crash.
 By default this option is disabled.
+Can be controlled globally or at the deployment level using a dedicated annotation.

 AKEYLESS_ACCESS_TYPE: "k8s"

-1. On your K8s cluster, create a new namespace for Akeyless.
+1. On your K8s cluster, create and label a namespace for Akeyless.

 kubectl create namespace akeyless